veliswaan/wanderly-travel-agent/TUTORIAL.md

 ### Set up a billing alarm (important!)

-Setting up a billing alarm protects you from unexpected charges:
+A good practice as soon as you create your AWS account is to set up a billing alarm to protect yourself from unexpected charges:

 1. Sign in to the [AWS Console](https://console.aws.amazon.com)
 2. Search for **"Billing"** in the top search bar